Uptown Church Logo

 What to Expect

-There is no dress code or expectation.
+THERE IS NO DRESS CODE OR EXPECTATION.
 Feel free to wear whatever you are most comfortable in.
 Most people dress pretty casually.
 You can always stay in your pajamas and check out our service live-streamed on our Facebook page.

 Falk family photo